magnetophon/LazyLimiter/README.md

 In other words, the smaller the value, the more gain reduction.

 Inside the GainCalculator, there are 3 blocks doing the work: attackGainReduction, hold and releaseEnvelope.
 1. attackGainReduction calculates gradual fade down towards the eventual gain reduction.
 2. hold makes sure we don't fade back up if we need to be down at least the same amount soon.
 Together they make up minimumGainReduction.
 3. this goes into releaseEnvelope, to tweak the release to be musical.

 ###attackGainReduction

 The attack is calculated as follows:
--currentdown represents the amount of decibels we need to go down for the current input sample to stay below the threshold.
+- currentdown represents the amount of decibels we need to go down for the current input sample to stay below the threshold.
--we make an array of 4, as follows:
+- we make an array of 4, as follows:
     currentdown@1*(1/4)
     currentdown@2*(2/4)
     currentdown@3*(3/4)
     currentdown@4*(4/4)
--we take the minimum value of this array
+- we take the minimum value of this array
 In effect, we have created a constantly moving linear fade-down with a duration of 4 samples.

 ###hold

 Hold works as follows:
--lastdown represents the amount of decibels we where down at the previous sample, iow a feedback loop coming from the end of the GainCalculator.
+- lastdown represents the amount of decibels we where down at the previous sample, iow a feedback loop coming from the end of the GainCalculator.
--we make an array of 4, as follows:
+- we make an array of 4, as follows:
 (currentdown@(0):max(lastdown))
 (currentdown@(1):max(lastdown))
 (currentdown@(2):max(lastdown))
 (currentdown@(3):max(lastdown))
--again we take the minimum of these values.
+- again we take the minimum of these values.
--in plain English: we check if any of the coming samples needs the same or more gain reduction then we currently have, and if so, we stay down.
+- in plain English: we check if any of the coming samples needs the same or more gain reduction then we currently have, and if so, we stay down.

 ###releaseEnvelope